-Geof specialises in corporate and securities law, including corporate transactions, capital raising, listed company advice, corporate governance, takeovers and general company law.
+specialises in corporate and securities law, including corporate transactions,

-Geof is recognised as a leading lawyer by legal directories Chambers Global 2016 and Chambers Asia Pacific 2016.
+Geof is recognised as a leading lawyer in Chambers Asia Pacific 2020 and Chambers Global 2020.

-- Resimac on the acquisition of its New Zealand mortgage securitisation business
+- Assisted Shell on the sale of its upstream New Zealand assets.

-- the New Zealand Treasury in relation to the retail deposit guarantee scheme and wholesale guarantee scheme
+- Advised New Zealand Treasury on the retail deposit guarantee scheme and wholesale guarantee schemes.

-- a number of New Zealand and overseas government entities (including the Takeovers Panel, Treasury, the Debt Management Office, the Reserve Bank, the governments of Fiji and Kenya) on commercial and law reform matters, and
+- Acted for a number of New Zealand and overseas government entities (including the Takeovers Panel, Treasury, the Debt Management Office, the Reserve Bank, a number of ministries and the governments of Fiji and Kenya) on commercial and law reform matters.